n7wilson/galaxy-tooldev-docs/docs/02_Examples.md

 The results of your sample tool's evaluation (in dictionary format) will then appear in your history.

 > Keep the scores of these tools in mind when developing your own tool try to beat them!

+## Example Workflows
+Workflow files for both sample tools above can be downloaded here:
+DPC - ${previewattachment?fileName=Galaxy-Workflow-DPC_Workflow.ga}
+PhyloWGS - ${previewattachment?fileName=Galaxy-Workflow-PhyloWGS.ga}

+Once uploaded to your Galaxy instance these files will allow you to run the entire tool and evaluate the results with one click.

+To use these workflows in your Galaxy instance:
+1. Go to the Workflow tab in your Galaxy instance
+2. Click the 'Upload or import workflow' button in the top righthand corner
+3. Click 'Browse' and find the file containing the workflow you want to upload
+4. Click 'Import'
+5. Click on the newly imported workflow and then click 'Run'
+6. Select the input for you workflow (you will need to import the tumour data to your history)
+7. Click 'Run workflow'